Skip to content

 }

-Desktop with Jetpack Compose
+Desktop with Compose

 Use LifecycleController to bind the root lifecycle with the main window state.
 See an example of runOnUiThread function here - Utils.kt.